Kill Her Goats: Production

 Kill Her Goats was shot on location on Cape Cod in Massachusetts.
 Filming took place in October 2015.
 Ben Bornstein provided practical creature and gore effects for the film.

 Release

-Kill Her Goats is slated to be released on 4K UHD and Blu-ray as a "limited edition" SteelBook set, which is estimated to ship on March 1, 2023.
+Kill Her Goats was released on 4K UHD and Blu-ray as a "limited edition" SteelBook set, which was estimated to ship on March 1, 2023.
 Additional merchandise, including a soundtrack album and a Christmas ornament, were released.